G1ANT-Robot/G1ANT.Addon.Selenium/G1ANT.Addon.Selenium/Commands/SeleniumAlertActionCommand.md

 ## Example

-In the following example, the robot opens Chrome, runs a Java script, which brings up a confirmation message and after a 2-second delay, confirms this message (equivalent of clicking OK):
+In the following example, the robot opens Chrome, runs a Javascript, which brings up a confirmation message and after a 2-second delay, confirms this message (equivalent of clicking OK):

 ```G1ANT
 selenium.open chrome